SEGL in Rwanda

-This summer, SEGL is going to Rwanda with Carl Wilkens.
-Carl, the only American to stay behind during the 1994 genocide, has met and shared his deeply meaningful story with each SEGL student since the program’s inception.
+This summer, SEGL is returning to Rwanda with Carl Wilkens!
+Carl, one of the only Americans to stay behind during the 1994 genocide, has met and shared his deeply meaningful story with each SEGL student since the School’s inception.

 About the Trip

-What are the warning signs of genocide?
+What are the warning sides of genocide?
 What are the best ways to recover from genocide?
 What, if anything, should the United States do to prevent future genocides and to help Rwanda recover?

 Our trip will launch from a U.S. gateway airport.
 We will fly from the U.S. to Kigali, the capital of Rwanda and center of the genocide.
-From a base at Iris Guest House, a well-respected Kigali guest house, we will travel around the city and the country to see memorials, visit key places mentioned in Carl’s memoirs, I’m Not Leaving, and meet with community and government leaders.
+From a base at Iris Guest House (our home for the 2015 and 2018 trips), we will travel around the city and the country to see memorials, visit key places mentioned in Carl’s memoir, I’m Not Leaving, and meet with community and government leaders.
 Nightly reflection sessions will help us process what we have learned and look toward the future.
-The goal of the trip is a collaboratively-written letter to U.S. policymakers that sets forth participants’ vision for future dialogue between our two countries.
-Participants will also craft and present mini-Credos based on their journal entries from the trip.
-To see more information on the trip leaders and on Carl Wilkens, click here.

 Please note that the information on this page is subject to change as we work to make this unique trip safe, healthy, and meaningful.

-Flights will leave the U.S. on Sunday, July 26th and return to the U.S. on Sunday, August 9th.
+Flights will leave our gateway airport on Sunday, July 16 and return to the U.S. on Sunday, July 30.

 Participants should be emotionally prepared to confront challenging subject matter, including graphic, first-hand images and stories from the genocide.
 We ask that families work with us to ensure a supportive transition home.

-Tuition is $4990 plus airfare (approximately $2000 from DC) and vaccination/ medication costs (check with your health care provider).
+Tuition is $7,250 (includes airfare) plus vaccination/medication costs (check with your healthcare provider).

-A limited amount of financial aid is currently available; we will work with applicants in need of financial aid to help secure the necessary funds.
+A limited amount of financial aid is available; we will work with applicants in need of financial aid to help secure the necessary funds.
+Depending on availability, students should expect the same percentage of aid they received to attend SEGL, after a minimum family contribution.